 That gives the defense attorney the opportunity to challenge the arresting officer’s conclusion that the rider was under the influence.

 Defense of DUI on A Bicycle Charges in Orange County, CA

-The Orange County Bike DUI lawyers at Law Offices of Randy Collins represents bicycle riders who are charged with cycling under the influence in Orange and Riverside Counties, as well as all Southern California communities, including Los Angeles and San Diego.
+The Orange County Bike DUI lawyers at Law Offices of Randy Collins represents bicycle riders who are charged with cycling under the influence in Orange and Riverside Counties, as well as all Southern Orange County communities, including Los Angeles and San Diego.
 As a former prosecutor, Randy Collins understands that an aggressive defense will often motivate prosecutors to dismiss or reduce cycling under the influence charges.

 Criminal convictions harm reputations and careers.
-Helping clients avoid criminal convictions for drunk bicycling and other offenses is the first priority of our bike DUI lawyers in California.
+Helping clients avoid criminal convictions for drunk bicycling and other offenses is the first priority of our bike DUI lawyers in Orange County.

 Thousands of Cases Successfully Handled